 The workaround to avoid the glitter-less registration triangle is to create a cut box around your design.
 This added design element will give you a shoulder area for your printed design.

 How to Make a Custom Material Setting in Design Space Mobile

 Creating your own custom material setting is handy when you have a material that isn’t already listed.
 Because the glitter sticker paper we’re using is from Silhouette, and we don’t have a comparable product in Cricut materials I created a custom material setting for what I found works best.

-To create a custom setting in DS for Desktop you would simple click on the material setting when you get to the “Make It” page in your project.
-In the lower left corner you’ll see a custom option.
+To create a custom setting in DS for Desktop you would simply click on the material setting when you get to the “Make It” page in your project.
+In the lower-left corner, you’ll see a custom option.
 Click on that and you’ll be able to see the list of materials and their individual settings.
 Cricut will allow you to change the settings, or create your own.

 It’s handy to know what the settings are for other materials.
 Using that info I tested different settings to see what would work best for the glitter sticker paper.
 To create a custom setting, click the plus sign.

 Title it “Glitter Printable Sticker Paper” and keep the fine point blade as the default, and leave the pressure at 175.
 Then change the number of passes to 2x.